scotfree/fuelscape/docs/README.md

 * Federate multiple projects
 * track progress and outcomes over time

-## Product
+## Product System
-* Platform: web app
+* *Platform:* web app - interactive maps and upload of geospatial/planning documents
-* Input: Potential Wildfire Fuel Reduction (WFR) Plan (treatment location, areas, methods, staff/timeline)
+* *Input:* Potential Wildfire Fuel Reduction (WFR) Plan (treatment location, areas, methods, staff/timeline)
-* Model: biomass extracted -> biomass processed -> biochar -> cost
+* *Model:* treatment plan -> biomass extracted -> biomass processed -> (biochar produced) -> cost / impact
-* Outputs:
+* *Outputs:*
- * core metrics: cost, net carbon
+    * core metrics: cost, net carbon, seasonal and other restrictions
     * artifacts: grant content, spreadsheet
     * planning hints - schedule orchestration, equipment, etc

+## Needed Conversations / Contributors
+* fuel reduction planners/implementors
+* carbon markets startup/api/modeller
+* biochar production
+* grant writing and funding
+* Community Engagement - local organizations (fire dep'ts, tribes, fire safe councils, RCDs, NGOs, etc)
+* Frontend Engineering - maplibre, fastAPI, sedona/spark, duckdb/pg
+* Geospatial platforms and Modeling (fire and logistics in particular)
+* Cultural fire and TEK

+## Funding Models
+A critical aspect of this project is that community fuel reduction projects are often short on funds.
+There is risk of paradox if it’s expensive to use the tool to make these projects less expensive.

+### Free Service
+Once the platform is built, there is little cost to running it - essentially, cloud hosting costs for a small service and datasets.
+A small grant or fundraising effort could likely pay for this well into the future.
+If it ran long enough and got enough use to run out of this initial funding, that would be a strong indicator that it was worth investing more effort and budget into.

+### Small Community Grants
+Even small funding from the community and local organizations would likely be enough to fund ongoing access to the tool.

+Many areas have block funding organizations or support for small local capacity improvement projects.
+In particular, “Technical Assistance” grants are intended for exactly this - generally minimal effort to apply for because they are small awards intended to help with the tooling and work needed to enable other programs and larger grant applications.
+So a community might get a TA grant to “bootstrap” a full fuel reduction project.
+A small one time fee for the service would fit very naturally into this TA structure, and by providing output that would facilitate making that larger fuel reduction project happen, would likely pay for itself.

+### SaaS
+It would be natural in some ways to seek startup funding and create a commercial service, likely with a larger or expanding set of features and use cases.
+Sliding scale pricing and/or non-profit status can help keep the service available to communities, but allow growth funded by commercial users with budget available.

 # Data and Models